joeyhage/homebridge-spotify-speaker/README.md

 You can then take the `name` from the Spotify device that you want to control and this is what you put in the plugin's configuration as the `spotifyDeviceName`.

-This is the suggested option because the device id used by Spotify is prone to change.
+This is the suggested option because the device id used by Spotify has been known to change.

 ### Alternative option